roman-milk/roman-milk.github.io/the-bought-husband.md

+===

- ****** The Bought Husband Ch.
-03 ****** byJust_Plain_Bob© There was an uproar and a lot of gavel pounding before things settled down.
+There was an uproar and a lot of gavel pounding before things settled down.
 The lawyers were called to the bench for a side bar and when it was over Moser's lawyer came back to me.

  "Mr. Stanton, you are aware that false statements can lead to civil penalties are you not?"